acvanzant1/gravitational-wave-detection/README.md

 🔗 [Gravitational Wave Detection Using Deep Learning (View Only)](https://docs.google.com/document/d/12lWyfPhXyMHmYyitk9l8vDl4AnJroP2X9f_7rGCKUAc/edit?usp=sharing)

 This paper outlines the development, training, and evaluation of both 1D-CNN and ResNet architectures for classifying gravitational wave signals in realistic LIGO noise, with full compatibility on Apple Silicon hardware.

+Note, the thesis followed a structural protocol found on the syllabus - it may contain unconventional subsections, but overall this thesis satisifed the necessary requirments for me to graduate.